Balinese Temples, Komodo Dragons, and Liquid Hot Magma

 Indonesia is made up of over 18,000 islands that straddle the equator, spanning nearly 1,800 miles.
 This country contains two of the world’s 35 biodiversity hotspots and the third largest area of tropical rainforest in the world.
 Over 50 national parks and other protected lands harbor iconic species such as flying frogs, orangutan, birdwing butterflies, elephants, and birds of paradise.
 Beyond the forest, Indonesia has 34,000 miles of coastline and an abundance of freshwater wetlands and rivers bearing high fish and invertebrate diversity.
 In a country of over 250 million people, forests and water represent important sources of livelihood for many Indonesians and finding a balance between use and conservation of these resources has become increasingly complex.
-Conversion of highly diverse forests to palm monoculture and use of water resources for aquaculture production have tremendously boosted the Indonesian economy and the standard of living for many Indonesians, but in some cases these economic boons have led to environmental degradation.
-We will investigate the dynamics of resource use and conservation on the island of Sumatra on the northwest edge of Indonesia.
+Importantly, visiting Indonesia permits the study of the ecozones of Asia and Wallacea.
+The division between those ecozones is known as Wallace’s Line which separates organisms related to Indomalayan species to the west of the line from a distinctly different mixture of species of Australasian and Pacific Island origin to the eat.
+Finally, Indonesia is a land of active volcanoes and powerful earthquakes and geologic hazards are part of the life of many millions of Indonesian people.
+We will investigate geologic hazards together with the dynamics of resource use and biodiversity conservation on both sizes of Wallace’s Line on the islands of Bali, Java, Lombok ad Komodo.

 Students will earn 3 URI credits for NRS 491: Independent Study or GEO 491: Independent Study.